rwn3x/1600-Final_Project/HTMLVideo.md

 ## How it Works
 #### The controls attribute adds video controls, like play, pause, and volume.
 #### It is a good idea to always include width and height attributes.
 If height and width are not set, the page might flicker while the video loads.
-#### The <source> element allows you to specify alternative video files which the browser may choose from.
+#### The &lt;source&gt; element allows you to specify alternative video files which the browser may choose from.
 The browser will use the first recognized format.
 #### The text between the &lt;video&gt; and &lt;/video&gt; tags will only be displayed in browsers that do not support the &lt;video&gt; element.

 ## HTML &lt;video&gt; Autoplay